Bank of Queensland

 - Sectors Covered:

-We re-initiate coverage with a Hold recommendation.
+We retain our Hold recommendation.

 Morgans clients can login to view our detailed report and share price target for Bank of Queensland (BOQ).
 Alternatively, please contact your nearest Morgans office for access.